SogelolaAyanfe/testable-profile-card/README.md

    `git clone https://github.com/SogelolaAyanfe/testable-profile-card.git`
 4. Save the project with " Ctrl + S "
-5. Navigate to the folder on your Pc and double-click on the index.html file
+5. Navigate to the folder on your PC and double-click on the index.html file